 Listen!
 Your world is likely speaking to you daily.
-The daily obstacles you and your team face are the treasure trove of opportunities needed to streamline your operations.
+The daily obstacles you and your team face are the treasure trove of opportunities needed to streamline your operations improve your team culture.
 Indeed, the obstacles are the path, and distilling sustainable solutions out of them is the name of the game.
 What’s more, running a free market for ideas and solutions helps teams bond and can become your growth engine.
-This engine can drive your team’s productivity and culture.
+This engine can drive your productivity and workplace culture.

 Culture is the soil.
 It is the nurture that we all need to reach our full potential.
 That is why we should actively seek to optimize it.

 Team culture refers to the shared values, beliefs, attitudes, behaviors, and practices that shape the identity and character of a team.
 It is the collective personality of the team that reflects the way team members interact with each other, work together, communicate, solve problems, and make decisions.